kevincobain2000/gobrew/README.md

 # Use it in Github Actions

-I don't why would you want to do that, but go ahead
+I don't know why would you want to do that, but go ahead

 ```yaml
       - name: Install gobrew